Linuxfabrik/monitoring-plugins/check-plugins/mysql-user-security/README.md

 `letmein`, ...), accounts that accept connections from any host (`'%'` wildcard), and accounts still on the legacy SHA1-based `mysql_native_password` (or `sha256_password` on MySQL 8.0+) authentication plugin.
 Each finding maps to a copy-pasteable SQL recommendation.
+Alerts on every account it finds insecure, at the level `--severity` sets.

 options:
   -h, --help            show this help message and exit